Gothbag/repos-app-server/README.md

 This is the back-end to my **repos-app**.
 It uses local memory SQLite in order to track the repositories that the user wishes to track.

+This employs a rudimentary DAO which could be worked on in order for it to be more reusable.

 ## Available Scripts

 In the project directory, you can run: